BigTMiami/ML_Assign_4_Fall/paper_ideas.md

     state size
         Like Policy iteration, but much more(?), by time, iterations, episdoes to challenge of state space
-        try with no holes, some holes, a lot of holes - easy, normal, hard
+        try with no holes, some holes, a lot of holes - medium easy, medium, medium hard